rameerez/profitable/README.md

 - the business is a smaller profitable micro-SaaS,
 - the buyer is focused on ROI and cash flow,
 - or you're comparing yourself to Acquire.com-style marketplace comps.

-#### A Practical Rule

-If you are unsure which denominator the buyer is using, ask explicitly:

-- "Are you thinking in TTM profit, TTM revenue, or ARR?"

-That one question avoids a huge amount of confusion.

-### RailsFast-Based Businesses

-There is no special published "RailsFast multiple."

-Inference from the sources above: a RailsFast-based SaaS should generally be valued like any other SaaS with similar:

-- TTM revenue
-- TTM profit
-- ARR / MRR quality
-- churn and retention
-- growth rate
-- customer concentration
-- margins
-- transferability and documentation

-The stack is usually secondary to business quality.
-What the stack can do indirectly is improve margins, speed of execution, and transferability, which can help the business earn a better multiple over time.

 ## Development